docaxess/webcomponents/packages/login/readme.md

 ## Customization

-We have a set of predefined variable used to customisation the tooltip:
+We have a set of predefined variable used to customisation the ip-login:

 - **--primary-color**
 - **--secondary-color**
+- **--focus-color**

 To update the values use the following: